Sirico/Sif-OS/docs/CHEATSHEET.md

 If nothing changed upstream, `git pull` does nothing and the rebuild keeps the old config—always push before asking remote machines to rebuild.

+### Windows/Samba fallback

+Thin clients now expose every CUPS queue over SMB.
+From Windows choose “Add printer” → “Select a shared printer by name” and enter the UNC path (e.g. `\\sifos-thin-client-6\dispatch-6-DA210`).
+When prompted, install the DA‑210 driver.
+This path works even if IPP filters are acting up.

 ## 🔍 Check Machine Status

 ```bash